 Filling out report cards and performance reports for 800 students will take an entire week.
 This sort of work is on top of your work as a teacher.
 As such, it’s an burdensome aspect of being a teacher that non-teachers don’t understand.

 You have to constantly take work home with you and are paid an low salary to top it off.
 With online teaching, you’re responsible to provide a short few sentences for feedback regarding the student you just taught.
+That means no real need for extensive teacher supplies or tools like laminators, planners and so forth.

 No lesson planning